Skip to content

 • A custom PollSource — the protocol the recorder drives for adapters and tests.

 Required: parameters (list of canonical names or aliases) and rate_hz.
-Optional: duration (seconds; None = unbounded), overflow_policy.
+Optional: duration (seconds; None = unbounded), overflow, buffer_size, and auto_reconnect.
 See Design §6 for the full scheduling model.

 Watlow polls a small group of parameters per device per tick, so a recorder tick produces N×M samples — one per (device, parameter) pair that succeeded.
 The shape is intentionally long-format so a SQLite file can carry mixed-vendor recordings (Watlow rows union with alicatlib rows under the same schema).